 Is this a complete history curriculum?
 Will it last my family all year?

 For us, these mysteries did carry us through the year.
-But we took it sloooow and really dove deep with each mystery.
+But we took it sloooow (like, one mystery a month!) and really dove deep with each mystery.
 And we did other history stuff too!

 How do I use the book?

 In our homeschool, we would often listen to a podcast or watch a video first thing in the morning.
 I would introduce books during our morning time study.
 I strewed a lot of materials, and we would listen to audiobooks in the car and watch longer documentaries at night or on weekends as a family.